-To my mind what the National Curriculum doesn’t make sufficiently clear is that adverb is a form label (more specifically, a word class label), whereas Adverbial is a grammatical function label (and hence spelled with a capital letter on this blog).
-See my earlier blog post about form and function (1) and form and function (2).
+To my mind what the National Curriculum doesn’t make sufficiently clear is that adverb is a grammatical form label (more specifically, a word class label), whereas Adverbial is a grammatical function label (and hence spelled with a capital letter on this blog).
+See my earlier blog posts about form and function (1) and form and function (2).

 It’s worth bearing in mind that we also have words like fast which are adverbs in some contexts, but adjectives in other.
 In the first sentence below it is an adjective that modifies a noun, but in the second it is an adverb that modifies a verb: